N. Frank Ukadike

 Nwachukwu Frank Ukadike (1950–2018) was a scholar of African cinema and film history, and a member of faculty at Tulane University.

 Life

-Born in 1950, Udadike gained a BA from Croydon College and a master's in film and telecommunications from the University of Oregon.
+Born in 1950, Ukadike gained a BA from Croydon College and a master's in film and telecommunications from the University of Oregon.
 At New York University he gained a master's in cinema studies in 1986 and a PhD in 1989.
 He joined the faculty of the University of Michigan before moving to Tulane University in 1998.

-Ukadike died on August 4, 2018 in Agbor, Nigeria, while researching and visiting family.
+Ukadike died on August 4, 2018, in Agbor, Nigeria, while researching and visiting family.